aharonium/opensiddur.org/posts/HTML/prayers/eating/birkat-hamazon/ya-komimos-we-have-eaten-a-ladino-piyyut-for-the-birkat-hamazon.html.md

 We have eaten
 and we have drunk
-and we have blessed the Holy One, -- blessed are they and blessed be their Name --
+and we have blessed the Holy One, -- blessed are They[foot]This translation uses the plural pronoun to refer to God as a <em>pluralis majestatis</em>, and to avoid the implications of God being assigned a gender.
+This is not meant to infer that God is plural, <em>ḥas v-shalom</em>.
+Find <a href="https://www.sefaria.org/Ibn_Ezra_on_Genesis.1.1.3?lang=bi">Ibn Ezra’s commentary on Genesis 1:1</a> for an explanation of the <em>pluralis majestatis</em>.[/foot] and blessed be their Name --
 Who has given us,
-and may they continue to give us, bread to eat and clothes to wear and years, many and good ones, to live.
+and may They continue to give us, bread to eat and clothes to wear and years, many and good ones, to live.
 </div></td></tr>